 Hello hello!
 Are you well?
-We are fully recovered after last weeks lurgy thank goodness, and with good timing, as I had a crazy busy week of work, with evening meetings in the Scottish Parliament and what not.
-As such we’ve had a quiet weekend, and have been kicking back with movies, pizza and family.
+We are fully recovered after last week’s lurgy thank goodness, and with good timing, as I had an incredibly busy week of work, with evening meetings in the Scottish Parliament and what not.
+As such we’ve had a quiet weekend, and have been kicking back with movies, pizza, and family.
 Also known as my favourite type of weekend.

 This week’s links!

 1. An accidental discovery could wipe out one of the bees’ worst enemies.
 Sadly it’s not Monsanto, but hey, it’s the next best thing!

 2. The hard truth: no one wants your used clothes anymore.

 3. What do tennis balls, cigarette butts, and laundry and dishwasher pods/tablets have in common?
 Yup, you guessed it, yet more sources of microplastic.